Farm Management Internship

 Structure of Internship

-• Interns are paid hourly at $14.50/hour.
+• Interns are paid hourly at $15.66/hour.
 Note: we do not provide housing as part of this internship.

-• Intern position is 30-40 hours per week, with interns usually working 40 hours per week.
-Hours will vary depending on the week and the season.
+• Intern position is 30-40 hours per week.
+Intern can expect to work 20-30 hours per week in March, and then usually 40 hours per week the rest of the season.
 Some of those hours will take place on evenings and weekends.

 • Intern will attend the internship orientation meeting.